American Permanent Resident

 Preparing for the Green Card Process

-After your sponsor has submitted the petitions, you wait for approval.
+After your sponsor has submitted the petitions, you wait for the approval.
 If your application is granted, your next action depends on if there are any visa available in your eligibility category.
 If visas are available, file a visa application with the U.S. Department of State or USCIS.
 In addition, you must complete the following:

 Biometric appointment.
 This is where you give the government your photographs and fingerprints.
 You also provide a signature.